bayoxx/Evaluating-the-Impact-of-Enrollment-Prompts-A-Data-Driven-A-B-Testing/README.md

 #### Metric choice
 **Invariant metrics**
-Number of cookies: The number of unique cookies to view the course overview page. (dmin=3000) Number of clicks: The number of unique cookies to click the "Start free trial" button (which happens before the free trial screener is triggered). (dmin=240)
+1. Number of cookies: The number of unique cookies to view the course overview page. (dmin=3000)
+2. Number of clicks: The number of unique cookies to click the "Start free trial" button (which happens before the free trial screener is triggered). (dmin=240)

 **Evaluation metrics:**
-Gross conversion: The number of user-ids to complete checkout and enroll in the free trial divided by the number of unique cookies to click the "Start free trial" button. (dmin= 0.01)
+1. Gross conversion: The number of user-ids to complete checkout and enroll in the free trial divided by the number of unique cookies to click the "Start free trial" button. (dmin= 0.01)
-Retention: The number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of user-ids to complete checkout. (dmin=0.01)
+2. Retention: The number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of user-ids to complete checkout. (dmin=0.01)
-Net conversion: The number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (dmin= 0.0075)
+3. Net conversion: The number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (dmin= 0.0075)

-**Net conversion:** That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (dmin= 0.0075)